WardLT/play-by-post-helper/README.md

 - Messaging the channel to remind people if play has stalled
 - Performing rolls according to D&D 5e rules
-- Keeping track of character abilitiy and health
+- Keeping track of character ability and health

 ## Setting Up Modron